Astraphobia: Signs and symptoms

 A typical sign that someone has astraphobia is a very heightened interest in weather forecasts.
 A person with astraphobia may be alert for news of incoming storms.
 They may watch the weather on television constantly during rainy bouts and may even track thunderstorms online.
 This can become severe enough that the person may not go outside without checking the weather first.
 This can lead to anxiety and in very extreme cases, agoraphobia, the fear of leaving the home.

 Children

 In 2007, scientists found astraphobia is the third most prevalent phobia in the US.
 It can occur in people of any age.
 It occurs in many children, and should not be immediately identified as a phobia because children naturally go through many fears as they mature.
 Their fear of thunder and lightning cannot be considered a fully developed phobia unless it persists for more than six months.
-In this case, the child's phobia should be addressed, for it may become a serious problem in adulthood.
+In this case, the child's phobia should be addressed, as it may become a serious problem in adulthood.

 To lessen a child's fear during thunderstorms, the child can be distracted by games and activities.
 A bolder approach is to treat the storm as an entertainment.